tambapps/groovy-shell-user-manual/index.md

 ### Import and use your favorite Java libraries

-With GrapeDex, you can import any Android-compatible Java library from Maven:
+With DexGrape, you can import any Android-compatible Java library from Maven:

 ```groovy
 import dex